sschoener/sschoener.github.io/_posts/2026-04-13-mono-codegen-2.md

 My [current sidequest]({% post_url 2026-03-31-better-mono %}) is to improve the codegen for Unity games (and the editor) running on Mono.
 This post is a continuation of [last week's post]({% post_url 2026-04-07-mono-codegen-1 %}) about this journey.

 ## To LLVM or not to LLVM?
+As demonstrated last time, Mono's codegen is often lackluster.
 The first decision I had to make was what to actually do about any of this.
 Unity's Mono has a very much WIP path for routing codegen through LLVM.
 This would likely provide much more comprehensive optimizations and better codegen than I can build manually.
 Then again, that is what Unity's Burst already doing by routing IL through LLVM's IR and generate code that way.
 For Burst, this is slow and heavy-handed.

-The alternative is to write the optimization passes themselves.
+The alternative is to write the optimization passes myself.
 In retrospect, this was a choice between "pick up the janitorial duties of hooking up LLVM" or "do the actually interesting bits myself."
 I am not sure why I ever hesitated.
 I am quite happy with this choice, as I would rather learn more about writing an optimizing compiler in general rather than getting intimately familiar with whatever build and plumbing problems an LLVM migration would throw at me.

 That's a common theme in my work: not having dependencies is not just simpler, but also more fun.
 You replace a dreadful problem (dependency management) with a joyful one (the cool thing you actually want to do).